mackenziewritescode/mern-app/README.md

 ```
 We can see here that if the ID of the post that was edited matches the ID of a post in the state, then that post should be replaced with the updated data.

 So, how do we edit and update a post on the client-side?
 First we need to click on the menu drop-down on the post we want to edit, then click "Edit post."
 Doing this stores the ID of that post to the propery of `currentPostId` with React's `useState` and is stored at the root of the application in App.js and shared with `createContext`.
-This property is accessed in the PostForm.js component with `useConext.` In PostForm.js, if `currentPostId` exists, it will populate the form fields with the state properties for that post:
+This property is accessed in the PostForm.js component with `useConext.` In PostForm.js, if `currentPostId` exists (which happens as soon as "Edit post" is clicked), it will populate the form fields with the state properties for that post:
 ```
 useEffect(() => {
   if (currentPostId) {